 A mysterious egg

 What is the spring equinox?
 Why, a day of magic, of course.
 Folklore claims that special magnetic or energetic changes on the day of the vernal equinox make it possible to stand a raw egg on its end.
 As cool as this sounds, it’s a myth.
 You can balance some raw eggs on their end, but you could do it any time of year.

-The Cybele Cult
+The Cybele cult

 A gateway to hell

 In a cemetery on Emanuel Hill, in the tiny town of Stull, Kansas, lies a so-called “gateway to hell,” author Mark Moran writes in Weird U.S.: Your Travel Guide to America’s Local Legends and Best Kept Secrets.
 Legend has it that this gateway is one of several places around the world where the devil himself can enter the human world.
 He can only do it twice a year, and one of those days is the vernal equinox.
 (Yes, the other is Halloween.)
 Since the 1970s, people visiting the cemetery on these days report hearing disembodied growling, being grabbed by unseen arms, and experiencing amnesia.
 Maybe stay away from Kansas in the spring and fall.
 For more spooky stuff, check out these 13 haunted house mysteries no one can explain.

 In ancient Judaic mythology, there’s a claim that the water in springs and rivers becomes unsafe to drink during the vernal and autumnal equinoxes (and the winter and summer solstices too), reports the Times of Israel.
 The solstices and equinoxes were considered spiritually vulnerable moments when warring supernatural powers might release cosmic poisons into the water.
 A 12th-century scholar wrote: “The venom falls into the springs and aquifers whose waters flow to the valleys and hills, into every pool of water on the face of the earth, and into the waters inside wooden and stone vessels.
 The waters will kill all who drink from them at this hour.”
 Fortunately, fridges weren’t invented yet, so you might want to keep a couple of bottles in there.
 Don’t miss these things you never knew about the winter solstice, either.

 The date of Easter

 Unlike Thanksgiving or Independence Day, the exact date of Easter changes from year to year.
 Deciding what day Easter will fall on is a matter of great importance to Christian churches because it celebrates the resurrection of Jesus Christ.
 It’s so important, according to Panos Antsaklis, PhD, a professor at Notre Dame University, that in the 4th century AD, a group of Christian leaders came together to officially decide how to calculate Easter’s date.
 Their decision: Easter is to be celebrated on the first Sunday after the first full moon following the vernal equinox.
 Here’s more on the changing date of Easter Sunday.

 Mysterious river waves